 - Jam transforms your site into a collaborative doc.
 Comment, discuss, create tasks, and use your existing tools like Jira and Asana right from your website.

-A little something for later
+The Shutdown: A little something for later

 Food for Thought